terryqj0107/GECOR/README.md

 ## References
 If you use the source codes or datasets included here in your work, please cite the corresponding papers.
 The bibtex are listed below:
 ```
+@inproceedings{quan2019gecor,
-"GECOR: An End-to-End Generative Ellipsis and Co-reference Resolution Model for Task-Oriented Dialogue"
+  title={GECOR: An End-to-End Generative Ellipsis and Co-reference Resolution Model for Task-Oriented Dialogue},
-(Jun Quan, Deyi Xiong, Bonnie Webber and Changjian Hu.
-EMNLP, 2019)

-We will soon upload the bibtex.
+  author={Quan, Jun and Xiong, Deyi and Webber, Bonnie and Hu, Changjian},
+  booktitle={Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)},
+  pages={4539--4549},
+  year={2019}
+}

 ```